NativeScript/theme/README.md

 ## Breaking changes

+* The theme requires 2 files to be loaded - the core theme and a skin on top of it.
+Read [Usage](#usage) for more info.
 * The theme is now **applied using Element selectors**, if you need the old classes approach - it has moved to .compat CSS/SCSS files, e.g. `core.compat.css` and `blue.compat.css`.
-* Theme 2.0 beta **requires some JavaScript to be loaded** which helps with the styling.
+* Theme 2.0 beta **requires some JavaScript to be loaded** for **{N} before 6.1** which helps with the styling.
 * Theme 2.0 replaces node-sass with **sass** which is more up to date feature-wise and doesn't have a native dependency.
+It does still work with node-sass though.

 ## Usage